jnozzi/cocoadev.com/markdown/DockSize.md

 ----

-    General/[[[NSScreen screens] objectAtIndex:0] visibleFrame].size will return the General/NSSize of the screen, minus the dock & menubar.
+    [[[NSScreen screens] objectAtIndex:0] visibleFrame].size will return the NSSize of the screen, minus the dock & menubar.

 ----